GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

 ## Running Unit Tests

 While you are in your local virtualenv, you can run the unit tests.
-Currently, the test directory is set up in a such a way that the folders in [tests](oozie-to-airflow/tests) directory mirrors the structure of the (oozie-to-airflow)[oozie-to-airflow] directory.
+Currently, the test directory is set up in a such a way that the folders in [tests](o2a/tests) directory mirrors the structure of the [o2a](o2a) directory.

 Unit tests are run automatically in Travis CI and when you have pre-commit hooks installed.
-You can also run all unit tests using [run-all-unit-tests](run-all-unit-tests) script.
+You can also run all unit tests using [run-all-unit-tests](bin/run-all-unit-tests) script.

 ## Running all example conversions

-All example conversions can by run via the [run-all-conversions](run-all-conversions) script.
+All example conversions can by run via the [run-all-conversions](bin/run-all-conversions) script.
 It is also executed during automated tests.

 ## Dependency graphs

-You can generate dependency graphs automatically from the code via [generate-depdency-graph](generate-dependency-graph) but you need `graphviz` installed locally.
+You can generate dependency graphs automatically from the code via [generate-depdency-graph](bin/generate-dependency-graph) but you need `graphviz` installed locally.

 The latest dependencies generated:
 ![dependency graph](images/o2a-dependencies.png)